 You can also install any additional collections you want to use at this point using the appropriate namespace and collection you want (i.e., netapp.aws, cisco.ios, etc).

-*When Ansible or the Collections need to be updated repeat the ‘docker exec’ command and the last three lines of the above commands to upgrade.
+*When the Collections need to be updated repeat the ‘docker exec’ command and the last line of the above commands adding a -f, to upgrade.